Book Series

 Perceptions on Truth and Reconciliation

-The Perceptions on Truth and Reconciliation series will help to bridge the knowledge gap between Western and Indigenous approaches to addressing historical and ongoing injustices in settler colonial states, repairing harms, and mitigating conflict across all levels and sectors of society.
-The series aims to generate new knowledge about how divided societies can design and implement more robust reconciliation mechanisms and processes to enable the creation of just and peaceful co-existence among diverse peoples both in Canada and across the globe.
-(ISSN 2371-347X)
+Books that bridge the knowledge gap between Western and Indigenous approaches to addressing historical and ongoing injustices in settler colonial states, repairing harms, and mitigating conflict across all levels and sectors of society.

 -